NCE Switch-8 and PFM Fulgurex

 - The NCE Switch-It ($30) is designed to drive up to 2 Tortoises and thus can't drive the Fulgurex directly.
 That's $15 per turnout, and if we add the NCE Dual Relay, that brings the total to $35 per turnout.
 It has inputs for local momentary contacts (push-button).
 It is powered only by the DCC bus.

 So these are the alternatives I found.
 I have no idea if they are others.
 The NCE Switch-Kat could have been promising except it does not support an alternate DC supply and does not support non-momentary contacts.
-The DAC20 or DS64 might be plausibles choices.
+The DAC20 might be a plausible choice.
+Having tried it, the DS64 is clearly not a suitable choice (it’s hit or miss).